mokolabs/styler/README.markdown

     script/generate stylesheets

 If you add a new controller, just run the generator again and a new stylesheet for the controller will be created.
-(Styler will safely ignore any existing stylesheets.)
+(Styler will safely ignore any existing stylesheets already in your stylesheets directory.)

 Contributors